Ken Arok: Rule and his death

 Ken Arok thus founded a new kingdom and started a new dynasty.
-He took the title Sri Ranggah Rajasa Bhatara Amurwabhumi (The rainbow king of universe and all lands), and his dynasty was called the Rajasa Dynasty.
+He took the title Sri Ranggah Rajasa Bhatara Amurwabhumi (The rainbow king of the universe and all lands), and his dynasty was called the Rajasa dynasty.
 His new kingdom was centered in Singasari (now in Malang municipality), about 50 kilometres east of Kediri.
 To legitimate his ascension, he claimed to be a son of Siwa.

 Ken Arok's rule however was short.
 Anusapati, son of Ken Dedes and Tunggul Ametung and thus Ken Arok's stepson, had suspected for a long time that Ken Arok was responsible for his father's death.
 One day, after finding out the truth, he went after and killed Ken Arok.
-Legend says that Anusapati used the kris of Mpu Gandring to kill Ken Arok; the same kris that Ken Arok used to kill Tunggul Ametung and thus fulfilling the beginning of Empu Gandring's curse.
+Legend says that Anusapati used the kris of Mpu Gandring to kill Ken Arok; the same kris that Ken Arok used to kill Tunggul Ametung thus fulfilling the beginning of Empu Gandring's curse.
 In the end, Anusapati was also killed by his stepbrother, Panji Tohjaya with the same kris.

 Descendants

 The kings of Majapahit were believed to be descended from Ken Arok, as also were the Mataram rulers.
 Ki/Kyai Ageng Pemanahan, the founder of Mataram, claimed himself to inherit the royal blood of Majapahit.
-This makes all subsequent Mataram kings descendants of Ken Arok who is also believed to be the ancestor of the new Mataram Empire founded in the 17th century which split into two in 1755 to become the kingdoms of present-day Surakarta, and Ngayogyakarta hadiningrat (The Sultanate of Jogjakarta or Jogja), thus making Ken Arok and Ken Dedes the ancestors of all Javanese monarchs.
+This makes all subsequent Mataram kings descendants of Ken Arok who is also believed to be the ancestor of the new Mataram Empire founded in the 17th century which split into two in 1755 to become the kingdoms of present-day Surakarta, and Ngayogyakarta Hadiningrat (The Sultanate of Jogjakarta or Jogja), thus making Ken Arok and Ken Dedes the ancestors of all Javanese monarchs.

 In popular culture

-The story of Ken Arok has been enduringly popular Central and East Java.
+The story of Ken Arok has been enduringly popular in Central and East Java.
 He has been the subject of several books, movies, and traditional Javanese theater (ketoprak).
 Ken Arok is remembered both as a cunning and treacherous person but also as a man with a strong will to pursue his dream.
+In several modern serial stories, many tell or are set against the backdrop of the story of Maharaja Singhasari the First, both when he was Maharaja and before, such as in a serial story entitled Genta Parahyangan: Senandung Darah Di Tanah Tumapel, 2025.